sivaschenko/magento2-clean-media/README.md

 # Overview

-Refer to: https://github.com/baldwin-agency/magento2-module-image-cleanup which is a more active project doing more / similar work
+Refer to: https://github.com/baldwin-agency/magento2-module-image-cleanup which is a more active project doing more / similar work.

 I'd say, use that instead :)

 The module provides a command for retrieving information about catalog media files.